Breast Reconstruction in Parkland, FL

 - Implantation: This type of breast reconstruction involves the insertion of a saline or silicone implant.
 Implants can be used either alone or in conjunction with flap techniques.
 Like all implants, those used for breast reconstruction are available in nearly any size.

 After a breast mound is created, a process known as tissue expansion takes place.
 Tissue expansion stretches healthy skin over the mound to ensure even coverage.
 Finally, areolas and nipples can be created through the use of skin grafts.

 Breast Reconstruction Recovery

 After breast reconstruction is completed, it is normal to experience swelling and pain.
 This will subside several weeks after the surgery is completed.
 It's crucial to avoid physical activity until cleared to do so by a physician.
 Breast reconstruction recovery typically involves follow-up appointments with the surgeon.

-Request more information about breast reconstruction today: call (954) 248-3611 or contact Dr. Ferdinand Cabrera online.
+Request more information about breast reconstruction today: call (954) 248-3611 or contact Genesis Health Institute online.

 Genesis Health Institute